 Some type of disaster has either arrived or is heading your way – whether its an earthquake, hurricane, food shortages due to a new disease outbreak,,,,, you and your family need to get out of the city.
-You have made plans to stay at a bug out location with some friends, but the problem is getting out of the city.
+You have made plans to stay at a rural farm with some friends, but the problem is getting out of the city.

 Fuel – the very first problem your going to run into is having enough fuel to get out.
 Once the panic buying starts, fuel is going to be one of the first things people buy up.
 Everyone will be filling up their gas cans, cars, trucks, generators, 55 gallon drums,,,, and as a result, the gas stations will be cleaned out.
 The first people to leave the cities will help finish off the fuel supplies in rural areas.
 So don’t think that your going to find a gas station in a small town to get fuel, its not going to happen, everyone else will beat you to it.

 Maps – as the major roadways become clogged with cars and trucks, your going to need to find an alternate route.
-When parts of southeast Texas evacuated for Hurricane Ike and Hurricane Rita, people from Houston, Port Arthur, Bridge City, Lumberton, Orange,,,, sat in line for hours.
+When parts of southeast Texas evacuated for Hurricane Ike, people from Houston, Port Arthur, Bridge City, Lumberton, Orange,,,, sat in line for hours.
 On high 69/96/287 leaving Port Arthur, Texas – people were running out of gas sitting on the highway.
 The highway department had to send tanker trucks out to fill peoples cars and trucks up with fuel to keep the lines moving.
-What normally took a 1 hour drive, took more like 10 hours.
-If you know a route around the major highways – take it.
+What normally took a 1 hour drive, took 10 hours.

 Its one thing to have disaster plans, its another thing to test those plans several times a year.
 So when is a good time to test your plans?
 Personally, I like to observe how things go during holidays and events.
 Even during birthdays parties, Christmas, Thanksgiving, Easter,,,,, anytime people gather at my house I like to observe everyone and see how things go.
 Do we have enough hand soap, were we able to cook for everyone, were we crowded in the house, were the bathrooms accessible,,,,,.

-The most recent test was Labor Day, 2010 – during labor day weekend my family and I headed to the camp (also know as the Bug Out Location) for 2 days.
+The most recent test was Labor Day, 2010 – during labor day weekend my family and I headed to the camp for 2 days.
 Early saturday morning my wife got up and went to the local wal-mart to get some last minute stuff.
 From her report the store was fully stocked on just about everything besides meat – steaks, briskets, sausage,,,, stuff like that.
 I figured that people coming into the area would have cleaned wal-mart out.

 Some missionary goes to the Congo for 6 weeks to preach the salvation of our Lord and Savior Jesus Christ to the natives.
 As he boards the plane back to the good ole US of A he is not feeling to well.
 Its just a slight fever, nothing to worry about.